bbilger/yabapal/_posts/2013-03-02-using-jquery-mobile-icon-pack-with-primefaces-mobile.md

 `http://.../javax.faces.resource/font/fontawesome-webfont.woff.jsf?ln=css`

 So the solution to this problem is to fix those requests.
-This can either be done by rewriting the requests with UrlRewriteFilter, for example, or by &#8220;patching&#8221; jqm-icon-pack-3.0.0-fa.css&#8221;.
+This can either be done by rewriting the requests with UrlRewriteFilter, for example, or by *patching* `jqm-icon-pack-3.0.0-fa.css`.
 We want to patch the CSS file.
-In order to fix the requests we have to replace **all** &#8220;relative&#8221; url references.
+In order to fix the requests we have to replace **all** `relative` url references.

 So we replace for instance: